lihararora/snippets/README.md

 python_practice
 ===============

-This repository is being used to learn and pratcie python programming.
+This repository is being used to learn and practice python programming.